-Methods which involve children's full participation and active learning will be used.
-The use of a range of teaching materials including books, DVDs, audio material, magazines, discussion material and visual aids will encourage participation.
+Methods which involve children's full participation and active learning are used.
+The use of a range of teaching materials including books, film and audio material, magazines, discussion material and visual aids tencourages participation.
 Pupils often work in groups and lessons frequently take the form of open questioning and discussion.
-Discussion groups are changed and organised to ensure all pupils are given a chance to lead and report back to the class.
 PSHEE and C is taught to all children as a class regardless of their abilities.
 All pupils are given the opportunity to achieve their best.